allisonbertrandsa/pa-dicom-wg34-supp229/README.md

   generate volumes of US and PA files.
 - Visus JiveX Viewer - Reads XYZ-PA and XYZ files.
 Displays all files as a stack of frames.
 - Weasis - Reads XYZ-PA and XYZ files.
 Displays all files as a stack of frames.
-- dciodvfy - Will partially read the XYZ-PA files.
+- dicom3tools including dciodvfy - Reads XYZ-PA files (2023c).
 Will read the XYZ files.
-- dcmdump - Reads XYZ-PA and XYZ files.
+- dcmdump (dcmtk tools) - Reads XYZ-PA and XYZ files, but not yet supporting 2023c full PA definitions.

-New DICOM Tags
+PA DICOM Tags
 ---------------
 Temporary private tags are no longer in use for new PA attributes since official numbers have been assigned.
 For information about what changed in the tags and codes since the Letter Ballot examples, see the yellow highlighted cells in Tag_updates_PC_to_FT_2023c.xlsx